Attorney to Sue LAUSD for Sexual Harassment

 Sexual harassment is against the law.
 The United States has a rather dark history when it comes to discrimination based on sex.
 Employers could fire employees for simply being a woman, and making sexual advances on them was perfectly legal.
 If the woman refused, the employer could fire her without any reprimand or legal action.
 Thanks to the heroes of the Civil Rights Movement, Congress enacted the Civil Rights Act of 1964 which made it unlawful for employers to discriminate against their employees based on certain characteristics.
 These characteristics include sex, race, religion, country of origin, age, disability, pregnancy, and sexual orientation.
 State laws may include more features such as gender identity and gender expression to protect members of the LGBTQ community from discrimination.
 Victims of sexual harassment can sue their employers and collect compensation for the consequences of their employer’s unjust and immoral actions.
 All employees deserve to have representation and legal counsel with a team of lawyers who understand and have incredible experience with employment law.

-The California Employment Attorneys Group is here for you.
+The California Labor Law Employment Attorneys Group is here for you.
 If your employer has made sexually harassed you, contact us so that we may give you the representation and compensation you deserve.

 What Is Sexual Harassment?